Tolls in France

 To enter environmental zones such as those in Paris, a chargeable environmental sticker is required (city toll).
 For the "t" lanes a toll box is required, which you can order quickly and easily from us.

-Further information on the annual increase in toll charges and the plans for a digital toll system can be found in our maut1.de blog.
+Further information on the summer olympics 2024 in Paris as well as the annual increase in toll charges and the plans for a digital toll system can be found in our maut1.de blog.

 French toll stations